sledgehamm3r/CS2-ServerManager/README.md

   Create, edit, start, stop, and delete server instances.
 New servers are automatically assigned names and ports, with configs saved in JSON.

 - **Automated File Downloads**
-  Server files are fetched via SteamCMD and updated asynchronously without blocking the UI.
+  Server files are fetched via SteamCMD and updated

 - **Process Control**
   Launch or terminate server processes with dynamic configuration loading.